c-cordi/TRIDENT/README.md

 Once installed, TRIDENT will be available in Blender’s sidebar (Press "N" to pop the sidebar).

-For usage instructions and further tips, refer to the "Documentation" page.
+For usage instructions and further tips, refer to the "Wiki" page.

 ---